isomerpages/govtech-stp/_work-pass-holder-lane/Travel and Health Control Measures (Work Pass Holder Lane).md

 	</ol>
 	</li>
 	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a COVID-19 PCR test ($125 including GST) before the end of the SHN.</li>
-				<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[Only for helpers and CNs who were vaccinated overseas]</b> Take serology test at a <a href="https://phpc.gov.sg">Public Health Preparedness Clinic</a> to confirm their vaccination status within 14 days of completing self-isolation.
+				<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[Only for helpers and CNs who were vaccinated overseas]</b> Take serology test at a <a href="https://phpc.gov.sg">Public Health Preparedness Clinic</a> to confirm their vaccination status within 14 days of completing SHN.
 Please call the clinic to check if they offer serology tests.</li>
 </ol>
 </div>
 	<!--Cat2 Other Work Pass Holders-->